NOT in the slow lane, YET

 I try to connect with old friends through newspaper articles about our old town or a memory of them they might have forgotten.
 I plan to focus on being a good friend—the kind of friend I want to have.
 I will share and ask for help.
 What happened to someone we knew?
 Do they have the contact information of the person?
 I see that their Facebook account seems to have been hacked.
 I let them know.

 I wrote a memoir that brought back old connections.
 Gannet Newspapers reviewed Remembering Rosie: Memories of a Wisconsin Farm Girl.
 Among the people who read the review was my first love.
 He was the first boy I kissed.
 I discovered I was the first girl he kissed.
 He was the most handsome boy I had ever seen.
-Both of our spouses died, and we were free to share memories and create a warm relationship.
 We feel happy to have one another as friends, even though we are distant and planted where we are.
 He brings back memories of my teenage years.
 He vehemently disagreed with my self-description of being a frail 89-pound 14-year-old.
 He took me skiing.
 He said I bravely took off down the mountain.
 He thought I would kill myself.
 He helped me swim out to a floating pier in the lake when my only swim lesson was my dad tossing me in waist-deep lake water, shouting, “Swim, swim!”

 I changed the tapes that had played in my head for seven decades.
 I created a new narrative of my young self as strong and brave.